 For BIOL 692H, no transcript is needed – your grades from the current semester will be checked to see if you are eligible to do honors research.
 BIOL 692H applications are due by 5 PM on Nov 15 if you are graduating in May – you will do your senior honors thesis in the spring semester.
 BIOL 692H applications are due by 5 PM on April 15 if you are graduating in December – you will do your senior honors thesis in the fall semester.
 Once your GPAs have been verified at the end of the semester in which you are applying and your application has been approved, Summer will enroll you.

 Identify a faculty mentor

 Don’t wait until the start of the semester to look for a research advisor or faculty sponsor!
-Completed applications are due by the first day of classes.
 You will have to submit a new application/transcript for each semester you do research.
 Pick up the most updated research application form in 213 Coker Hall.
-This is a contract and we need a paper copy with original signatures (not signed in pencil, please) that we must keep on file per university policy.
+This is a contract and we need a paper copy with original signatures (signed in ink, please) that we must keep on file per university policy.

 BIOL 395/395H Poster – Dr Blaire Steinwand, email@example.com

 BIOL 692H – Dr Amy Shaub Maddox, firstname.lastname@example.org